Early Morning activities

 Did you know that drowning is the third largest cause of death in children under 16?

 Here at Bletchingley Village Primary School we understand that swimming isn’t a just a skill – it is a lifesaving necessity.
-Swimming is a focus in Year 3, where children have a lesson for a qualified swimming instructor every week for two terms.
+We are moving our swimming focus into Year 3, where we are aiming for children to have lessons from a qualified swimming instructor until they meet end of Key Stage expectations.
 Last year, only 66% of children across the nation left Year 6 with the ability the swim 25m… we have an average of over 90%!
 With our new, improve swimming tracker (and help from the HEART charity), we not only encourage children to develop their swimming confidence, but we equip them with a life-saving skill too.

 It wouldn’t be a Primary School without Sports Day!
 Each year the children work together, across the school, in a range of athletic, gymnastic and stamina activities to earn their House Team points.
 After this carousel of events, it’s over to the traditional running races!
 The family picnic at lunchtime has become a tradition everyone enjoys!